jellyfysh/MCMCNutshell/README.md

 [00_isolated-dynamics.py](https://github.com/jellyfysh/MCMCNutshell/blob/master/Python/00_isolated-dynamics.py)
 and [histograms.py](https://github.com/jellyfysh/MCMCNutshell/blob/master/Python/histograms.py)
-rely both on [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/) to realize the histograms, while all other programs do not have any further requirements.
+rely both on [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/) to produce the histograms, while all other programs do not have any further requirements.